glouppe/info8010-deep-learning/lecture8.md

 After adding the positional encoding, words will be closer to each other based on the similarity of their meaning and their relative position in the sentence, in the $d\_\text{model}$-dimensional space.

+???

+All words of input sequence are fed to the network with no special order or position; in contrast, in RNN architecture, 𝑛-th word is fed at step 𝑛, and in ConvNet, it is fed to specific input indices.
+Therefore, proposed model has no idea how the words are ordered.

+Draw https://datascience.stackexchange.com/questions/51065/what-is-the-positional-encoding-in-the-transformer-model on black board.

 ---

 class: middle